Introduction

 - Find the Business and Human Rights course under the "Continuing Education" tab.

-- Register your application and you will receive a receipt by email.
+- You will receive a receipt by email.

 Course content